Climate change: Wind farms must benefit locals, campaigners say

 "Valleys people are very proud and very protective over our communities," she said.
 "We have to weigh that up with looking at alternative energy resources for the future.

-"We know of the problems with fossil fuels , so there has to be a compromise but we don't want to compromise our community so we need more information," she added.
+"We know of the problems with fossil fuels, so there has to be a compromise but we don't want to compromise our community so we need more information," she added.

 Bute Energy said a survey would take place to avoid historic monuments.